Skip to main content

 Hoover Dam

-On December 21, 1928, Pres.
-Coolidge signed the act authorizing construction of a civilian engineering project the likes of which the world had never seen: a 726-foot-tall concrete structure that would dam the wild and flood-prone Colorado River at a cost of $49 million.
-By 1931, as the Great Depression continued to erode national confidence, the dam came to symbolize American resilience, can-do spirit, and know-how.
+On December 21, 1928, President Coolidge signed the act authorizing construction of a civilian engineering project, the likes of which the world had never seen: a 726-foot-tall concrete structure that would dam the wild and flood-prone Colorado River at a cost of $49 million.
+By 1931, as the Great Depression continued to erode national confidence, the dam came to symbolize American resilience, its can-do spirit, and know-how.
 On this, the 75th anniversary of the year of its dedication, Hoover Dam requires no major repairs and is universally acknowledged as one of the great examples of engineering prowess.

 Donate